 I’m going to write in detail on quite a few of these things, but to begin with here’s a map of roughly where we’ve been (I had to do some sloppy overlaying, so forgive the ghosty areas):

 Wow.
-Two stays and we will definitely be back again and again.
+Three stays and we will definitely be back again and again.
 Anna and Phillip, the lodge owners, have renovated (and are still renovating) the lodge largely on their own.
 The care and passion shows.
 As I told them in person, they’ve done an amazing job of keeping the traditional beloved cosy vibe of a Scotland lodge that us tourists want and love, but updating it to be chic and new at the same time.

 Tigh Beg Cottage, near Oban: